Hand-Picked Daily GUN DEALS

 • No sling swivels included

-Magpul embraced the Remington 700, Ruger American, Ruger 10/22, Savage 110, and Savage Axis rifles with the Hunter series of stock systems.
+With this family of stocks, Magpul embraces the Remington 700, Ruger American, Ruger 10/22, Savage 110, and Savage Axis rifles.

-These stocks use the same high-performance polymer design we’ve come to expect from Magpul.
-They incorporate several M-LOK slots on the sides and bottom of the stock.
+These stocks use the same high-performance polymer design we've come to expect from Magpul.
+They incorporate several M-LOK slots on the sides and bottom of the stock so you can mount accessories like a bipod or weapon-mounted rangefinder.

-At the rear end, we see a similar design to the Magpul SGA shotgun stock.
-This includes an ergonomic, aggressive pistol grip paired with an adjustable length of pull via a system of inserts.
+At the rear, we see a similar design to the Magpul SGA.
+This includes an ergonomic, aggressive pistol grip paired with an adjustable length of pull via removable inserts.

 It's lightweight, available in a wide variety of colors, and is just waiting to be rattle-canned.